Kapyjengi/WalkInEvents/README.md

 > LISÄÄ KUVA, JOISSA RANGESLIDER JA TAGIT ON KOROSTETTUINA

 If the preliminary search parameters can't locate any events, use the mentioned filtering methods to find events.
 The events are shown in the map through pins.
-By clicking the pin, the events information pops up.
+By clicking the pin, the selected event's information pops up.

 > LISÄÄ KUVA KARTAN POPUPISTA

-All the events can be seen on the list tab aswell as the map tab.
+All the events can be seen on the list tab as well as the map tab.
 There is a search bar on the list tab with which you can filter from the events shown by their names.

 > LISÄÄ KUVA LISTANÄKYMÄSTÄ JOSSA NÄKYY MYÖS HAKUKENTTÄ

 ## Modifying the code to take other event data

 The project takes JSON data from an open API.
-If you want to use this as a base for your own project, the data you use should have **at least** these fields:
+If you want to use this as a base for your own project, the data you use should have should include **at least** these fields:

 - Name/Description
 - Location(coordinates, or use a geocoding tool with an address)
 - Start time

 For the lightest implementation, you could build a function that converts your data into our format in between it being fetched and being saved to redux-store.
-For each field youre lacking in your data, either disable the functionality in the code or generate empty fields.
+For each field you're lacking in your data, either disable the functionality in the code or generate empty fields.

 ### The structure of the relevant fields in the event-object we use from Helsinki-API: